 With many hailing it as a more healthful option, researchers seem to be adding to the evidence in favor of a plant-based diet on a weekly basis.

 The most recent study to scrutinize the effects of a reduced meat intake considered its impact on people with diabetes.

 Specifically, the scientists wanted to understand whether reducing animal-based food intake could help improve both glucose control and overall psychological well-being.
 To investigate this, they reanalyzed and combined data from existing studies.

 It is possible to moderate the negative impact of type 2 diabetes with medication and lifestyle changes, but, without proper control, there can be severe consequences.
 For example, diabetes increases the risk of cardiovascular disease, nephropathy (kidney damage), and vision loss.

 Aside from the physical impact of diabetes, it can have substantial psychological effects, too.
 People with diabetes often report lower levels of psychological well-being.
-The risk of depression among people with type 2 diabetes is almost twice as high as that of the general population.
+The risk of depression among people with type 2 diabetes is almost

-The psychological aspects of diabetes can create a negative spiral, as depression makes it more difficult for people to eat healthfully, exercise regularly, and follow medication routines.
-This causes stress, which can make depression worse.
+The psychological aspects of diabetes can create a negative spiral, as depression makes it

 With these findings in mind, the authors delved into existing research that looked at how diet influences psychological well-being in these individuals.

 There is scientific evidence that eating large quantities of red meat increases the risk of developing type 2 diabetes.
-Similarly, research has shown that a diet that is rich in vegetables, fruits, nuts, and seeds but low in animal products can reduce the risk of developing this disease.
+Similarly, research has shown that a diet that is rich in vegetables, fruits, nuts, and seeds but low in animal products can

 Consequently, experts now consider a plant-based diet to be the best option for both preventing and controlling diabetes.